 Have there ever been snakes in Ireland?

-Most likely, this story is an allegory about how Saint Patrick took on the druids and overthrew them.
+Most likely, this story is an allegory about how Saint Patrick took on the druids and eroded their power.

 Could snakes ever live in Ireland?

-As a result of these challenges, snakes would probably have to be transported from Britain and inserted into a suitable habitat.
-And even then, there still wouldn’t be a certainty that they would actually thrive.
+Because of these challenges, snakes would probably have to be transported from Britain and then inserted into a suitable habitat.
+And even then, there still wouldn’t be any certainty that they would actually thrive.